This blog post, originally published in 2017, was updated in 2023.

 Human nature is to resist being told what to do because lack of control is oppressive and disempowering, even when you recognize the requirement is in your best interest.
 However, when people have options, even when all those options meet the requirements, they are more likely to comply, more likely to be comfortable, and more likely to be satisfied with their choice.
 The same goes for arc-rated and flame resistant (AR / FR) clothing and Personal Protective Equipment (PPE) programs.

-In many industries, like NFPA 70E, employee clothing is governed by certain safety standards or workplace requirements the garments must meet.
+In many industries, like commercial and industrial electric work guided by NFPA 70E, employee clothing is governed by certain safety standards or workplace requirements the garments must meet.
 Employers may decide to dictate a single shirt and pant combination in a single fabric, weight, style, and color.
-This is especially common with rental programs, which have traditionally been utilized to outfit workers for NFPA 70E compliance and are financially incented to limit the volume of clothing in service.
+This is especially common with uniform rental programs, which have traditionally been utilized to outfit workers for NFPA 70E compliance and are financially incented to limit the volume of clothing in service.
 However, these “no-choice” programs often lead to a number of challenges:

 Luckily, these problems have a realistic solution that improves compliance, comfort, access to innovations, morale, and reduces cost: offer employee-level product choice through a managed PPE program.

 The problem with “no-choice” programs is that employees feel like they have no control over something that they normally have complete control over – what they wear on a daily basis.
-Workers that are given a choice are more likely to take pride in the clothing they’ve selected and therefore, more likely to wear the required clothing and maintain it properly.
+Workers who are given a choice are more likely to take pride in the clothing they’ve selected and therefore, more likely to wear the required clothing and maintain it properly – here’s why.

-Because comfort is subjective – differing from person to person, day to day – there is simply no way for a no-choice program to make everyone, or even a majority of people, happy.
-Alternately, permitting workers to choose from a reasonable array of styles, colors, weights, fabrics, and brands (all meeting the protective needs of the company), reduces complaints, and increases compliance.
+Because comfort is subjective – differing from person to person, day to day – there is simply no way for a no-choice program to make everyone happy.
+This post reveals how to reduce complaints and safety compliance issues – while staying true to your company’s budget, brand image, and protective requirements.